-The Dept. of Neurology boasts seven physicians who have been named to the Castle Connolly Top Docs list recently published in the January 2018 issue of Buffalo Spree magazine.
+The Dept. of Neurology at Jacobs School of Medicine and Biomedical Sciences, Univ. at Buffalo/SUNY boasts seven physicians who have been named to the Professional Research Services (PRS) Top Doctor list recently published in the January 2019 issue of Buffalo Spree magazine.
 These are the physicians most highly regarded by their peers.
-The physicians mentioned as Top Docs are:
+The physicians recognized as Top Docs are:

 Neuro-ophthalmology: Dr. Norah Lincoff (Ophthalmology)

 Child neurology: Drs.
 Osman Farooq, Sarah Finnegan, and Arie Weinstock